 The beetles bore into the trees and create a fine, talc-like dust.
 Boring dust from an infected ʻōhiʻa tree is mixed with Ceratocystis fungal spores and can potentially be carried by the wind.
 The strain of Ceratocystis affecting ʻōhiʻa has been found in soils under ROD infected stands in Hawaiʻi.
 We suspect that the fine dust created by boring beetles is contaminating soil, and that contaminated soil can transmit the disease.

-The primary path for Ceratocystis to enter ʻōhiʻa plants is through a wound.
+The fungus Ceratocystis enters ʻōhiʻa plants through a wound.
 A wound can occur in many ways and does not necessarily have to be large.
-Wounding can occur by: cutting, pruning, sawing, breakage, strong winds, root abrasion, weed-whacking, lawn-mowing, rubbing by ungulates, root trampling.
+Wounding can occur by: cutting, pruning, sawing, breakage, strong winds, root abrasion, weed-whacking, lawn-mowing, rubbing by ungulates, and root trampling.